Battery disposal

 Battery drop-off points

-- B-cycle: Visit B-cycle and enter your postcode and battery type, for a full list of recycling drop-off points for standard-sized batteries used to power household items (AA, AAA, C, D etc.), Find a B-cycle Drop off point.
+Regular AA size and other sizes, Button batteries, rechargeable batteries, easily removable batteries (example power tools or cameras) B-cycle: enter your postcode and battery type, for a full list of recycling drop-off points for standard-sized batteries used to power household items (AA, AAA, C, D etc.), Find a B-cycle Drop off point.

-- Council Waste and Recycling facilities: You can drop-off all types of batteries free of cost at any of our Waste and recycling facilities.
+All types of batteries You can drop-off all types of batteries free of cost at any of our Waste and recycling facilities

 Battery safety at home